Quadratic independence of coordinate functions of certain homogeneous spaces and action of compact quantum groups: Main results

-\brmrk It may be mentioned that Banica et al have recently obtained (\cite{banica_jyotish}) some results about nonexistence of genuine quantum group actions on classical manifolds by a completely different method, and there may be some overlap of examples (e.g. Euclidean $2$-sphere) between their work and the present article. \ermrk {\bf Acknowledgement:} I would like to thank Prof. Marc A. Rieffel for inviting me to visit the Department of Mathematics of the University of California at Berkeley, where most of the work was done.
+{\bf Acknowledgement:} I would like to thank Prof. Marc A. Rieffel for inviting me to visit the Department of Mathematics of the University of California at Berkeley, where most of the work was done.
 I am grateful to Prof. Rieffel for stimulating discussion with him, and also for explaining some of his work on coadjoint orbits to me, which gave me the motivation to consider the problem of quantum actions on homogeneous spaces.

-I am also grateful to Prof. S. C. Bagchi for some useful discussion on Lie groups.
+I am also grateful to late Prof. S. C. Bagchi for some useful discussion on Lie groups.

+I would also like to thank the anonymous referee for pointing out mistakes in the older versions and constructive criticism which helped improve the paper a lot.